Parnassia asarifolia: Conservation status

 Paranassia asarifolia considered endangered in Kentucky and Maryland and uncommon throughout its range.
 According to NatureServe, it is overall considered "Apparently Secure" in the United States but is considered either imperiled or critically imperiled in seven states.
 Threats to the species include extensive risks from human activities such as the transformation of land use, the breakup of natural habitats into smaller, isolated areas, and current forest management strategies.
 It is not recognized as an at-risk species under the Endangered Species Act or by the Committee on the Status of Endangered Wildlife in Canada.

 Regional accounts also support how uncommon it is, including a report documenting its notably rare and scattered presence in Arkansas.

 Etymology

+Botanical illustration of Parnassia asarifolia showing the whole plant, leaf, flower, and fruit.

-The genus name Parnassia refers to Mount Parnassus in Greece, and asarifolia comes from the Latin-derived terms Asarum, meanind wild ginger Folia meaning leaf.
-This refers to the plants kidney-shaped leaves that look similar to leaves of wild ginger.
-The common name, Kidneyleaf-Grass-of-Parnassus, is also a misnomer as the plant is not a true grass.
+The genus name Parnassia refers to Mount Parnassus in Greece, and asarifolia comes from the Latin-derived terms Asarum, meaning wild ginger, and folia, meaning leaf.
+This refers to the plant’s kidney-shaped leaves, which resemble those of wild ginger.
+The common name, kidneyleaf grass-of-Parnassus, is also a misnomer, as the plant is not a true grass.